Employment

 What does the future look like?

-In the future, the state of Minnesota wants to focus on a person-centered approach to employment.
+In the future, the state of Minnesota will focus on a person-centered approach to employment.
 The focus will be on community integration and inclusivity, competitive employment, and state and federal initiatives.
-Collaboration with businesses, community organizations, and community members are essential.
+Collaboration with businesses, community organizations, and community members is essential.
 Utilizing community resources creates opportunities for individuals to engage meaningfully in the community and create awareness and understanding about developmental disabilities and mental illnesses.

 Individuals in EEI’s employment program will utilize the structure of employment exploration services and employment development services to seek competitive, integrated employment.